rparet/muddler-wiki/Usage.md

 * dependencies
   * This is a comma separated list of other packages which should be installed for this one to work properly
   * Currently no enforcement or resolution around this, though there may be down the line with Mudlet's package repository
+* outputFile
+  * true/false, if true will create a .output file for use with the local CI setup when you build the project.

 An example mfile with all the options might look like this